AlexsLemonade/OpenPBTA-analysis/scripts/README.md

 ```

-## Re-generating analysis files after subtyping
+## Generating analysis files for the manuscript

-Once `pbta-histologies.tsv` has been generated to include subtyping information after a new data release, several analyses need to be re-run with the subtyping information.
+Once a new data release has been cut, analysis modules should be run to update results and use the updated data.
-Specifically, analyses whose results are used to make publication-ready figures and are inputted to [`figures/generate-figures.sh`](../figures/generate-figures.sh) should be re-run.
+Specifically, analyses whose results are used in the manuscript should be re-run.
-The script `run-analyses-for-figures.sh` can be used for this purpose as:
+The script `run-manuscript-analyses.sh` can be used for this purpose as:

 ```
-bash run-analyses-for-figures.sh
+bash run-manuscript-analyses.sh
 ```

-By default, this script will run _all_ analyses needed for figures.
+By default, this script will run _all_ analyses used in the manuscript.
 However, some of those analyses have significant memory requirements which are generally not available on local machines.
 Therefore, to run only analyses that can be run locally, set `RUN_LOCAL=1`:

 ```
-RUN_LOCAL=1 bash run-analyses-for-figures.sh
+RUN_LOCAL=1 bash run-manuscript-analyses.sh
 ```